penguinland/bridge_practice/README.md

 shows a single problem and a button to show the solution, and another button which lets you get a new problem).

-There is probably a demo of this running at https://bidding.coolthingoftheday.com (uptime not guaranteed!).
+Sample PDFs are in the `samples/` directory, and there is probably a demo of this running at https://bidding.coolthingoftheday.com (uptime not guaranteed!).
 If you want to generate PDFs or run your own web interface and you're comfortable writing code, it should hopefully be straightforward to set everything up.

 ## Format